 Once an Order is made the recipient will have legal rights, duties, powers, and responsibilities in relation to a child.

-How do I prove I have parental responsibility?
+How does someone prove they have parental responsibility?

 When proving parental responsibility, you will need to provide proof of your own identity by a passport or driving license.
 Thereafter you can prove parental responsibility by one of the following 5 ways: